Ahmad-Zaky/folio_okapi_local_environment/README.md

     - **validation.sh**: centralized script to validate the running script from pre-process and process to post-process phases, like validate prerequisite linux tools, validate the `modules.json` list and much more.
     - **helpers.sh**: all reusable scripts are located here, and thats why the file is very big, it includes scripts related to logging, requesting using curl, and much more.
     - **database.sh**: all operations related to the local database like importing/dumping sql files are done here
-    - **aliases.txt**: this is .bashrc/.bash_aliases aliases to help running terminal commands for folio local environment.
     - **old**: the old script we did start from and its not used any more.
         - **run.sh**: basic script to run folio local environment, no more used.
         - **run_custom_old.sh**: customized version of `run.sh` and also no more used.